 The arrangements will typically specify what portion of the risk, if any, has been shifted to the providers.
 Under provider risk-bearing contracts, provider insolvency may result in reimbursement of claims on a fee-for-service basis.
 If provider insolvency may have a material effect on the risk-bearing entity's ultimate liability, the actuary should disclose this risk.
+However, the actuary is not required to quantify the likelihood of provider insolvency.
 Depending on the purpose of the analysis, the actuary should consider any statutory limitations on the credits for such transfers of risk.